Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Experiments

-We used a total of eight different sequences for dynamic point cloud datasets: \textit{longdress, loot, redandblack}, and \textit{soldier} sequences from JPEG Plenos 8i Voxelized Full Bodies dataset (\textbf{8iVFB} v2) \cite{8ijpeg}, \textbf{\textit{queen}} sequence from Technicolor (https://www.technicolor.com/fr), and \textit{basketball, exercise}, and \textit{model} sequences from MPEGs \textbf{Owlii} Dynamic Human Textured Mesh Sequence Dataset \cite{owlii}.
-We converted all the dynamic datasets to a voxel depth of 10 bits.
-The 8iVFB and queen datasets have about 300 frames whereas Owlii dataset has 64 frames.

-We train the proposed inter-frame encoding method in an end-to-end manner using dynamic point cloud datasets.
-During training, \textit{longdress, loot} and \textit{queen} sequences were used; while sequences \textit{redandblack, soldier, basketball, exercise}, and \textit{model} were used during testing.
+We train the proposed model using three sequences \textit{longdress, loot}, and \textit{queen}.
+Sequences \textit{longdress} and \textit{loot} are from 8i Voxelized Full Bodies dataset (8iVFB v2) \cite{8ijpeg}, while sequence \textit{queen} is from Technicolor (https://www.technicolor.com/fr).
+Each sequence has 300 frames with a frame rate of 30 fps.
+Each sequence has a 10-bit precision with around $800{,}000$ to $1{,}000{,}000$ points per point cloud frame.
 To decrease computational complexity during training, we divide the PC frames into smaller chunks by applying the same kd-tree partition on two consecutive frames.
-During inference time we used whole point clouds.
-We use seven different $\lambda$ values to cover a wide range of bit rates.